-Acute diarrhea lasts a short time - usually two to three days.
+Acute diarrhea - lasts less than two weeks.
 Many people experience acute diarrhea once or twice a year, and it can be treated with over-the-counter medications.

-Chronic diarrhea - diarrhea that lasts for four weeks or more - can indicate a serious chronic disorder, such as inflammatory bowel disease (IBD) or irritable bowel syndrome (IBS).
-(Read about the difference between the two here.)
+Chronic diarrhea - lasts four weeks or more - can indicate a serious chronic disorder, such as inflammatory bowel disease (IBD) or irritable bowel syndrome (IBS).
+(Read about the difference between the two.)

-Chronic diarrhea symptoms may be continual, or they may come and go.
-Regardless, we recognize that they can have an enormous impact on your mental, emotional and social health.
+Chronic diarrhea symptoms may be continual or they may come and go.
+Regardless, they can have an enormous impact on your mental, emotional, and social health.

-Know that there are options available to you.
-The sooner you can identify the cause and receive a confident diagnosis, the sooner you can begin the right treatment for you.
+The sooner you can identify the cause for your chronic diarrhea and receive a confident diagnosis, the sooner you can begin the right treatment for you.

 What Causes Chronic Diarrhea?